willstMSFT/microsoft-365-docs/copilot/copilot-best-in-class.md

 - [Microsoft Purview strengthens information protection for Copilot](/purview/ai-microsoft-purview#microsoft-purview-strengthens-information-protection-for-copilot)

 > [!NOTE]
-> When sensitivity labels are configured for groups and sites, you can apply the labels to containers, such as SharePoint sites.
-Items in the container don't inherit the sensitivity label, so there's no direct impact to Copilot responses.
+> This section doesn't include applying sensitivity labels to containers, such as SharePoint sites.
+When sensitivity labels are configured for groups and sites, items in the container don't inherit the sensitivity label, so there's no direct impact to Copilot responses.
 However, the label settings can restrict access to the container to provide an extra layer of security, such as enforcing Conditional Access and setting the default sharing link for a site.
 As a result, if a user can't access the site, neither can Copilot on behalf of that user.
+>
-To learn more, see [Use sensitivity labels to protect content in Microsoft Teams, Microsoft 365 groups, and SharePoint sites](/purview/sensitivity-labels-teams-groups-sites).
+> To learn more, see [Use sensitivity labels to protect content in Microsoft Teams, Microsoft 365 groups, and SharePoint sites](/purview/sensitivity-labels-teams-groups-sites).

 #### 1. Create the default sensitivity labels